10 Insurance Sales Tips To Remember

 - First Impressions – Think of your first meeting with a client as a networking event.
 You want to dress professionally, carry your materials in an appropriate, neat way, bring plenty of business cards, and speak professionally.
 Shake hands, make eye contact, and smile!
 That first meeting is the potential beginning of a long relationship.

 - Conversate- If you’re meeting a client in their living room, it shouldn’t feel like a business meeting.
-Ask them about their families – seniors love talking about their grandkids!
+Ask them about their families – Medicare eligibles and seniors love talking about their grandkids!
 Small talk doesn’t have to be about the weather.
 Get to know simple things about your clients.
 Let them realize that you aren’t there to rip them off, you’re there to find the plan that works best for them and to help them get the care that they need.

 - Be Transparent – Don’t be a dirty salesman!
 You’re in the health care industry.
 More importantly, the Medicare industry.
 The clients you’re dealing with often don’t know much about the product you’re selling them, and it can be easy to fall into manipulation tactics.
 Not only is that illegal, but it won’t help you in developing yourself and making sales.
 Clients want you to be transparent.
 They want to know that they can trust you with their health and their wallets.